harshu4/websokect_chat_app/README.md

 ## Troublingshooting Guide

-- In case of WebSocket connections' instability, if you experience problems sending or receiving messages, log out of the chatroom and then log in again to re-establish the connection.
+- In case of WebSocket connections' instability, if there are problems sending or receiving messages, log out of the chatroom and then log in again to re-establish the connection.
 - Use appropriate commands for your operating system (macOS or Windows), as syntax and file paths may differ between platforms.
 - Ensure Node.js and npm are updated to the latest compatible versions to avoid dependency conflicts and leverage new features.
 - Maintain the original file and directory structure of the project to prevent import errors and ensure proper functionality.